Who is a paediatric dentist?

 We offer treatment under CDBS for all patients eligible under government scheme only as a non-bulk billed service provider.
 The CDBS commenced on 1 January 2014 and provides access to benefits for basic dental services to around 3.4 million children aged 2-17 years.

 The total benefit entitlement is capped at $1,000 per child over a two calendar year period.
 The CDBS has a means test, which requires receipt of Family Tax Benefit Part A or a relevant Australian Government payment.

-The CDBS provides individual benefits for a range of services including examinations, x-rays, cleaning, fissure sealing, fillings, root canals and extractions.
+The CDBS provides individual benefits for a limited range of services including examinations, x-rays, cleaning, fissure sealing, fillings, root canals and extractions.
 Benefits are not available for orthodontic or cosmetic dental work and cannot be paid for any services provided in a hospital.